HistoryThis section has been translated automatically.

 - glandular form (50% of cases): generalized lymphadenopathy (>50%), splenomegaly, tonsillitis

-exanthematic form (3-15% of cases): tonsillitis, exanthema and petechial enanthema)
+exanthematous form (3-15% of cases): tonsillitis, exanthema and petechial enanthema).

-- Acute tonsillitis, pharyngitis, high fever with considerable feeling of illness, cervical lymphadenopathy, blood count changes.
+- acute tonsillitis, pharyngitis, high fever with significant malaise, cervical lymphadenopathy, blood count changes.

-- Day 4-6 of the clinically manifest disease: generalized, trunk and extremity stressed, often itchy, dense maculo-papular (morbilliform) or erythema-multiforme-like exanthema; not rarely accompanying enanthema with raspberry tongue.
-Often clearly palpable enlargement of the liver and spleen.
+- Day 4-6 of the clinically manifest disease: generalized, trunk- and extremity-focused, often pruritic, dense maculo-papular (morbilliform) or erythema-multiforme-like exanthema; not infrequently accompanying enanthema with raspberry tongue.
+Often clearly palpable liver and spleen enlargement.

 - Rare is the occurrence of erythema nodosum.

-- hepatic form (5% of cases): hepatitis, possibly with appearance of icterus
+- Hepatic form (5% of cases): hepatitis, possibly with appearance of jaundice.

-EBV in immunocompromised patients: uncontrolled proliferation of EBV-infected, immortalised B-lymphocytes leads to lymphoproliferative disease of the B-lymphocytes.
+EBV in immunocompromised patients: uncontrolled proliferation of EBV-infected , immortalized B lymphocytes leads to lymphoproliferative disease of B lymphocytes.

 LaboratoryThis section has been translated automatically.